 Although the Manaslu Trek is reasonably straightforward, you must train prior to departure to make your trip as enjoyable as possible.
 While the trek is achievable you need to be prepared to hike daily for around 4-5 hours on hilly terrain.

 Training should include regular walking on hills, in combination with swimming, light running or biking and gym work to develop strength.
-For more information visit our Fitness Training Programs page, or check out our Training Peaks Uphill Athlete 12 Week Trekking Training Program.
+For more information read our AC Blog article 'Fit to Trek', visit our Fitness Training Programs page, or check out our Training Peaks Uphill Athlete 12 Week Trekking Training Program.